dyatlov86/yara_memory_scan/README.md

 # Process Memory Scanner

 The Process Memory Scanner is a Python script that scans the memory of running processes on a Linux system using YARA rules.
 It helps identify processes that match specific patterns defined by the YARA rules, making it useful for security analysis and research purposes.
-I have created the linux/x64/meterpreter/reverse_tcp payload, dumped its data on memory and created a yara rule (thanx to yarGen project) for that.
+I have created the linux/x64/meterpreter/reverse_tcp payload, dumped its data on memory and created a yara rule (thanx to yarGen project) for that so its also obfuscation resistant.

 ## Prerequisites